Hannah (Australian singer)

-Hannah is an Australian pop singer, songwriter and musician.
+Hannah Reid, known mononymously as Hannah, is an Australian pop singer, songwriter and musician.

 Biography

 Her debut single, "No Relief" was released in April 2002 and entered the ARIA Singles Chart at #40.
 But it was reported her mother helped buy her into the Australian top 40 after her mother encouraged friends and family to buy multiple copies in a bid to push her to the charts.
 After this was discovered, many sales were removed by ARIA's chart compilers.

 Her follow-up single was "Stop n Think" in November 2002.
 Both singles peaked at #18 on the singles chart.